ionwandodinomo/WRO-Future-Engineers-2025/README.md

 In addition to the switch to LAB, several more filters were applied and tested in an effort to increase colour detection accuracy

+Using these ranges, a colour mask could be created and applied onto each frame.
+Using a mask also allowed us to combine colours in contours.
+For example, using the bitwise or operator, we could combine black and magenta contours to be treated as a wall, when not in parking sequence.
+To increase the consistency, we switched to LAB ranges as they were more accurate when checking the hues.
+Most regions of interest only check for the largest contour in their region, as smaller contours are either insignificant at the point or not a part of the track.

 Saturation: X
 - We had the idea to increase the saturation of the frame by units of magnitude to increase visibilitly between red and orange, especially in dull lighting
 - However, this messed up other colours, more specificall white, and it would show up "rainbow" due to the undertones being more visible